 The former is a state indicative of one’s potential capacity to be useful or contribute value.
 It is as limitless as the observer’s ability to imagine potential application.
 Since it’s relative to ‘potential’ it doesn’t even need to be currently in or of use to be considered of worth.
 If there remains a possibility of good use in the future, such a degree of worth remains.

 Being worthy however, is much more bound to the present-tense.
 It requires a bench-mark of qualification which means the worth is relative to the benchmark and not one’s potential.
 It remains as narrow a gauge of worth as whatever benchmark is used at the time.
 Since benchmarks usually change and are changed with desired application, time and circumstances, such a term applies to a specific event or point in time.
 For example, when at the Olympics, having the potential to win gold is of little value to one who fails to qualify in their heat.
-A worthy competitor proving unworthy of gold.
+A competitor of worth yet proving unworthy of gold.

 We can be simultaneously unworthy and of worth.
 Currently unqualified yet potentially invaluable.
-Presently ill-equipped with limitless potential.
+Presently ill-equipped yet with limitless potential.
 One can easily be unworthy of something and remain to be of immeasurable worth.

 Step 3.
 Let’s segregate actual from perceived worth.